Winnie the Pooh (franchise): The Many Adventures of Winnie the Pooh (1977)

 The Many Adventures of Winnie the Pooh is a 1977 American animated musical comedy film produced by Walt Disney Productions and distributed by Buena Vista Distribution.
 The film consists of three previously released shorts that have been edited together.
 The ending scene is based on the final chapter of A. A. Milne's The House at Pooh Corner.

 Sebastian Cabot narrates the adventures of joyous bear Winnie the Pooh as he seeks out and deals with complications from his search for honey, weathers a terrible wind storm and subsequent flood, endures the foibles of the hyperactive tiger Tigger, and celebrates Eeyore's birthday.
 Winnie the Pooh, Piglet, Eeyore, Kanga, Roo, and Tigger round out the menagerie in a 1977 American comedy film.

-Sterling Holloway voices the Pooh character.
+Sterling Holloway voices Pooh, one in many characters he is associated with.

-Pooh's Grand Adventure: The Search for Christopher Robin (1997)

-Pooh's Grand Adventure: The Search for Christopher Robin is a 1997 American direct-to-video animated musical adventure comedy-drama film co-written, co-produced, and directed by Karl Geurs.
-The film follows Winnie the Pooh and his friends on a journey to find and rescue their friend Christopher Robin from the "Skull".
-Along the way, the group confront their own insecurities throughout the search, facing and conquering them in a series of events where they are forced to act beyond their own known limits, thus discovering their true potential.
-Unlike the film's predecessors, this film is an entirely original story, not based on any of A. A. Milne's classic stories.

 The Tigger Movie (2000)

 The Tigger Movie is a 2000 American animated musical comedy drama film co-written and directed by Jun Falkenstein.
 Part of the Winnie-the-Pooh series, this film features the rambunctious tiger Tigger in his search for his family tree and other Tiggers like himself.
 The film was the first feature-length theatrical Pooh film to not be a collection of previously released shorts.

 Winnie the Pooh, Piglet, Owl, Kanga, Roo, and Rabbit are preparing a suitable winter home for Eeyore, the perennially dejected donkey, but Tigger's continual bouncing interrupts their efforts.
 Rabbit suggests Tigger go find others of his kind to bounce with, but Tigger thinks "the most wonderful thing about tiggers is" he's "the only one!"
 Just in case though, the joyous tiger sets out to see if he can find relatives.